-Arcteq's AQ100 series arc flash protection relay is an ultra-fast, highly accurate system that provides a complete solution to arc protection.Find out more
+Arcteq's arc flash detection system consists of an arc flash relay and detection sensors.
+It provides a complete solution to arc flash detection.Find out more

 An arc protection system is made up of a relay and a sensor.
 Arc protection systems are important as arc flash accidents occur approximately 8 to 10 times each week in the UK.
 Unfortunately, many switchgears are left without arc flash protection, despite its common occurrence and destructive potential.

 An arc flash is one of the most destructive electrical faults possible to have.
 Not only will it cause tremendous damage to equipment, but could also give life changing and even life-threatening injuries to any personnel within a close proximity.

 The NFPA 70E addresses employee workplace electrical safety requirements.

 It defines work practices that protect workers from electrical hazards, including arc flashes, during the inspection, operation and maintenance of electrical equipment.

 The NFPA 70E standard covers most workplace activities related to electrical energy or equipment.
 The major exceptions are:

 As part of NFPA 70E, an arc flash hazard analysis should be done in order to protect personnel from the possibility of being injured by an arc flash.

 There are two distinct mathematical methods of calculating the available arc flash energy present at a specific piece of equipment.